rng-guy/NFSMWBartender/README.txt

 ── ■ │ 5 - HOW MAY I SHARE OR BUNDLE BARTENDER? │ ■ ───────────────────────────────────────────────

 You are free to bundle this mod and any of its files with your own pursuit mod, NO CREDIT REQUIRED.
-Still, consider a link to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's README for the sake of code transparency and software security.
+In the interest of code transparency, however, consider linking to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's documentation (e.g. README).

 Finally, this mod would not have seen the light of day without
  • DarkByte, for Cheat Engine;